totaki/react-sidebar/README.md

 # Avatar

-It can display sidebar width children as content.
+It can display sidebar with children as content.

 ## Usage